 Who Should Invest in a PPF Account?

-As PPF is a EEE rated investment product, you do not have to pay any Tax when withdrawing your Investment Principal + Interest.
+As PPF is an EEE-rated investment product, you do not have to pay any Tax when withdrawing your Investment Principal + Interest.

 The aim of the Government behind PPF was Retirement Savings.
 So if your age is 45 Years and you will be retiring at the age of 60, then you should consider PPF as a viable Tax Saving Instrument.

-In the 15th year, your Annual Interest was Rs.
+On the 15th Year, your Annual Interest was Rs.
 2,00,059/- which is more than your Annual Deposit.
-This is the Magic of Compounding, which can only be achieved through Long Term Investing.
+This is the Magic of Compounding, which can only be achieved through Long-Term Investing.

-We suggest to our readers that if your retirement is in less than 15 Years then you should consider ELSS for Tax Savings rather than PPF.
-Large Cap ELSS Funds which invest in the big, established companies should be on your radar.
+We suggest to our readers that if your retirement age is in less than 15 Years, then you should consider ELSS Mutual Funds for Tax Savings rather than PPF.
+Large Cap ELSS Mutual Funds which invest in big, established companies should be on your radar.

 Conclusion